 The term meant that apostate members could not seek protection or refuge under the Church’s internal ethics or justice codes.
 It had been intentionally misinterpreted by apostates, when all it meant was that those expelled from the Church could no longer take advantage of the internal ecclesiastical support and justice procedures Churches of Scientology provide to resolve disputes and upsets among parishioners.

 They would have to make their own way, unaided, with the justice procedures of the society as their only recourse.
 This concept is as old as religion itself.
 Many faiths reserve the right to expel or excommunicate members who refuse to abide by the moral and ecclesiastical codes of the group.

-The term “fair game” does not appear in the scripture of Scientology and has not existed since 1968.
+The term “fair game” does not appear in the Scripture of Scientology and has not existed since 1968.
 In fact, its only use since then is not by the Church at all, but by a handful of anti-Scientology apostates and their attorneys who have exploited it in efforts to generate anti-Scientology prejudice in the media or courtroom.
-Because of continued harassment by these unscrupulous individuals, in 1976 Mr. Hubbard reaffirmed under oath the only intention and meaning of “fair game” in his original writings and that he cancelled the issues he had written which mentioned “fair game” due to deliberate misinterpretation by others.
+Because of continued harassment by these unscrupulous individuals, in 1976, Mr. Hubbard reaffirmed under oath the only intention and meaning of “fair game” in his original writings and that he had cancelled the issues he had written which mentioned “fair game” due to deliberate misinterpretation by others.

 The truth is that Church management never has and never would tolerate illegal or unethical actions to be committed in the Church’s name.
-The Scientology scripture is replete with admonitions to its adherents to build their lives on foundations of honesty and integrity.
+The Scientology Scripture is replete with admonitions to its adherents to build their lives on foundations of honesty and integrity.
 The commission of dishonesties or harmful acts against another is the road to personal misery and destruction of positive interpersonal relationships.